Partnered with Boccia England, a national governing body, to create a modern scorekeeping solution.

-Partnered with Boccia England, a national governing body, to create a modern scorekeeping solution.
-Designed an iPad app that connects to an external big screen.
-The scoreboard is used at local, national and international competitions and was used at the National Paralympic Day in London.
+I designed an iPad app that connected to a big screen.
+The scoreboard was used at local, national and international competitions as well as the National Paralympic Day in London.